kubazwierzycki/PWA-app/README.md

 The application will also be integrated with the BGG API to collect various data such as users' gameplay history and available board games. <p>

+## How to run the application?

+The easiest way to run the application is using a dockerized version. <b>Required: <i>Docker Engine</i></b>

+1. In the project root path, run: `docker-compose up -d`
+2. All images will be created automaticlly
+   - <b>Note:</b> building source files by <i>Dockerfiles</i> and setting up containers may take a while!
+3. The application is started:
+   - GUI is available at `localhost:5137`
+   - API is available at `localhost:8080`
+4. To shut down the application, run: `docker-compose down`

 ## Project structure

 The application consists of the fronted app and the backend services. <p>